How we use your personal information for Community Development

 - Contact details, for organisations and community groups, including name, address, telephone numbers, web addresses, twitter/Facebook accounts, and email address.

-- We also collect and hold information that is generated during the attendance in Neighbourhood Network meetings such as; members Organisation/Group developments, support provided; details of conversations; funding opportunities, ward and Cabinet Member details, and any events that happen that you tell us about
+- We also record information that is generated in Neighbourhood Network meetings such as members Organisation/Group developments, support provided; funding opportunities, ward and Cabinet Member details, and any events that happen that you tell us about

 3. Where does the service get my information from?

-We obtain this information directly from the person who is taking part in the Community development activity.
+We obtain this information directly from the person who is taking part in the Community development activity or the person who has applied for funding.

 4. What we will do with your personal information?